Disco Biscuits: History

 The first inklings of what ultimately became trance-fusion emerged during shows played by the band shortly after keyboardist Aron Magner incorporated a Roland JP-8000 into his live setup in late 1997.
-This analog-modeling synthesizer (which incidentally also features prominently in the popular track Sandstorm by Finnish electronic artist Darude) supplied sounds that lent a distinctly electronic flavor to jams that were in most other ways typical Phish-inspired blues-rock improvisations.
-The Halloween 1997 set at the Phi Kappa Gamma fraternity house near the University of Pennsylvania campus is unofficially recognized as the first show that incorporated the JP-8000, helping cement the Biscuits' connection to live, improvised electronic music.
+This analog-modeling synthesizer supplied sounds that lent a distinctly electronic flavor to jams that were in most other ways typical Phish-inspired blues-rock improvisations.

 In 2005 drummer Sammy Altman left the band to pursue a career in medicine.
 The band began a search for their next drummer ending with a two-night, sold-out drum-off concert at the Borgata's Music Box in Atlantic City.
-In December 2005 Allen Aucoin was announced as the newest member of the band.
-Aucoin knew members of the Biscuits' road crew and had opened for the Biscuits in the past.
+In December 2005 Allen Aucoin was announced as the new member of the band.
+Aucoin knew members of the Biscuits' road crew and had opened for the Biscuits with his previous band, Skydog Gypsy, in the past.
 In 2006 the band purchased the Old City Philadelphia studio space that had previously belonged to DJ Jazzy Jeff.
-The space became a place for local musicians to congregate and work, culminating in the unique collaborations recorded in recording studio efforts known as the Planet Anthem sessions.
-Around the time Planet Anthem was released, the Biscuits also collaborated with noted hip-hop producer Damon Dash working on a variety of projects.
+The space became a place for local musicians to congregate and work, culminating in the collaborations recorded in recording studio efforts known as the Planet Anthem sessions.
+Around the time Planet Anthem was released, the Biscuits also collaborated with hip-hop producer Damon Dash working on a variety of projects.